 In other words, electromigration is the transport of atoms induced by the gradual displacement of ions in a conductor or semiconductor due to the momentum transfer between conducting electrons and diffusing metal atoms.
 This effect occurs when the current density is high enough to cause the drift of ions in the direction of the electron flow, and is characterized by the ion flux density.
 The electromigration mechanisms are related to the nature of the conductor, crystal size, interface and grain-boundary chemistry, and the magnitude of forces such as the current density, temperature and mechanical stresses.
 As the structure size in electronics such as integrated circuits (ICs) decreases, the practical significance of the electromigration effect increases.

 The driving forces for electromigration can be categorized by the two components,

-The total driving force on a moving ion can be given by,
+The total driving force on a moving ion in the EM process consists of two components and can be given by,

 In theoretical treatment, the driving force is usually given in terms of an effective charge Z*,

 |e| -- the absolute value of the electronic charge.